polygraph.so

 HTTP API

-Two public endpoints behind the polygraphso CLI.
+Three public endpoints behind the polygraphso CLI and the polygraph MCP tools.
 Same data, same shape — pick whichever you prefer to integrate against.

 Overview

-The API exposes two endpoints: a lookup for a single server and a full list of everything we track.
-Both are read-only, anonymous, and serve the same data the CLI displays.
+The API exposes three endpoints: a lookup for a single server, a full list of everything graded, and a request queue for servers we haven’t graded yet.
+All are anonymous and serve the same data the CLI displays; the first two are read-only.

 • Base URL · https://polygraph.so